U.S. Supreme Court postpones arguments amid coronavirus worries

 Another postponed case involved a Trump administration bid to shield FBI agents from a lawsuit by three American Muslim men who said they were placed on the government’s “no-fly list” for refusing to become informants.
 Another is a religious rights case involving Catholic school teachers in California.

 Postponement of Supreme Court arguments in such circumstances is rare.
-Some arguments were postponed in 1918 due to the Spanish flu epidemic and argument calendars were shortened in 1793 and 1798 in response to yellow fever outbreaks, Arberg said.
+Some arguments were postponed in 1918 amid the Spanish flu epidemic and argument calendars were shortened in 1793 and 1798 due to yellow fever outbreaks, Arberg said.

-Trump lost in the lower courts in the three financial records cases.
+Trump lost in lower courts in the three financial records cases.
 Two involve Trump’s efforts to stave off congressional subpoenas issued to third parties - his accounting firm Mazars LLP and two banks, Deutsche Bank AG (DBKGn.DE) and Capital One Financial Corp (COF.N) - demanding his bank records, tax returns and other material.

 The other case involves a criminal investigation into Trump and his family real estate business in which Manhattan’s district attorney is seeking the president’s tax returns.